vuejs-translations/docs-pt/src/style-guide/rules-strongly-recommended.md

 </div>

-## Component name casing in templates
+## Component name casing in templates {#component-name-casing-in-templates}

-**In most projects, component names should always be PascalCase in [Single-File Components](/guide/scaling-up/sfc.html) and string templates - but kebab-case in DOM templates.**
+**In most projects, component names should always be PascalCase in [Single-File Components](/guide/scaling-up/sfc) and string templates - but kebab-case in DOM templates.**

 PascalCase has a few advantages over kebab-case: